 - Difficulty level – 4 out of 5 it was a long walking day

 Option!
-If you think walking 35 km in one day is too much you can always split this day into two; walk 13,5 km to Real de la Jara and the next day 21 km to Monasterio.
+If you think walking 35 km in one day is too much you can always split this day into two.
+Option 1.
+Walk 13,5 km to Real de la Jara and the next day 21 km to Monasterio.
+Option 2.
+Walk 26 km to Hotel Complejo Leo and the next day 29 km to Fuente de Cantos.

 The last 8 km are next to the road mostly on the footpath crossing the road here and there.